kublr/submariner-demo/README.md

 Wait for all statuses become green, including 2 packages in the end of the status page - `submariner-additional-configuration`, `submariner-broker`.

-Download the cluster' kubeconfig files from Kublr UI or API and save them in your current work directory under names `config1aws` and `config2az`.

 # 3. Download clusters' kubeconfig files

-Save the clusters' kubeconfig files as `config1aws` and `config2az`.
+Download the clusters' kubeconfig files from Kublr UI or API and save them in your current work directory as `config1aws` and `config2az`.

 Verify that the clusters are available for CLI tools: